top of page

 Anyways, Mishima was seriously convinced that Japan needed to "be great again."

 He established a small paramilitary force, known in English as the Shield Society, and infiltrated a major military base in Tokyo.
-His private army, which consisted of around 90 to 100 uniform-wearing martial artists, was determined to fight against the threats of modernity to Japanese society after the Empire's defeat in World War II: democracy, leftist ideologies, and the influence of the West, mainly represented by the victorious American occupation.
+His private army, which consisted of around 90 to100 uniform-wearing martial artists, was determined to fight against the threats of modernity to Japanese society after the Empire's defeat in World War II: democracy, leftist ideologies, and the influence of the West, mainly represented by the successful American occupation of Japan, which created its newer constitution.

 Mishima was a controversial figure primarily because of his coup d'état attempt, in which he committed seppuku, a samurai-based form of suicide.